 TIP: Cover the pan with a lid if the kernels are 'popping' out.

 • SPICY!
 You may find the spice blend hot.
 Add less if you're sensitive to heat and substitute with a little more flour.
-On a plate, combine Mexican Fiesta spice blend, the plain flour, the salt and a pinch of pepper.
+On a plate, combine Mexican Fiesta spice blend, the plain flour and a generous pinch of salt and pepper.
 Add barramundi, gently turning to coat. • Return frying pan to medium-high heat with the butter and a drizzle of olive oil.
 When oil is hot, cook barramundi until just cooked through, 3-4 minutes each side (depending on thickness).

 TIP: Barramundi is cooked through when it turns from translucent to white.

-• While barramundi is cooking, to the bowl with corn, add tomato and spring onion. • Add a drizzle of the white wine vinegar and olive oil. • Toss to coat.
+• While barramundi is cooking, add tomato to the bowl with corn. • Add a drizzle of white wine vinegar and olive oil.
+Toss to coat.
 Season to taste.

-• Divide Mexican-spiced barramundi and roast veggies between plates. • Spoon any pan juices and the spring onion and corn salsa over the barramundi. • Serve with a dollop of garlic aioli.
+• Divide seared Mexican-spiced barramundi and roast veggies between plates. • Spoon any pan juices and tomato-corn salsa over the barramundi. • Sprinkle with chilli flakes (if using). • Serve with a dollop of garlic aioli.
 Enjoy!